liperium/Linux-Conservation-Mode-Utility/README.md

   <img src="https://github.com/liperium/Linux-Conservation-Mode-Utility/blob/master/demo.gif" alt="Demo of the tray service"/>
 </p>

 **This project is a [fork from my previous one](https://github.com/liperium/Linux-Conservation-Mode-For-Lenovo) written in go.
-It is way smaller (executable 90% smaller and ram ~40% smaller)**
+It is way smaller (executable file is 90% smaller and in ram ~40% smaller)**

 ## Works for :